Federal holiday pressures companies to give Juneteenth off

 “Many employees are going to resent their employers for not giving them the holiday because they don’t understand that it’s a complicated process,” Valencia said.

 But she said the devil will be in the details.
-Many companies will likely offer it as floating day off, making it unlikely that Juneteenth will become a national holiday on par with July 4th or Memorial Day anytime soon.
+Many companies will likely offer it as a floating day off, making it unlikely that Juneteenth will become a national holiday on par with July 4th or Memorial Day anytime soon.

 And many notable companies have not joined the movement.
-Walmart, which employs 300,000 Black hourly workers and is the country’s largest private sector employer, told The Associated Press in an email that its employees are free to used paid time off to observe any holiday they wish, including Juneteenth.
+Walmart, which employs 300,000 Black hourly workers and is the country’s largest private sector employer, told The Associated Press in an email that its employees are free to use paid time off to observe any holiday they wish, including Juneteenth.

 Raheem Thompson, a social media specialist for a retail company, said he was disappointed he didn’t get a paid day off.
 Instead, he said the company sent an email acknowledging the federal holiday and pledging to consider time off in the future.